Articles in this section

 Prerequisites

-To create a Custom Content Integration, all that must be done is to implement three simple endpoints.
+To create a Custom Content Integration, the following three simple endpoints must be implemented.
 The base URL and authentication information are configured in the admin panel, instructions here.

 Authentication